Bachelor of Science in Business | Farmer School of Business

 What is Marketing?

 Marketing is concerned with understanding customers and satisfying their requirements through the development of products, advertisements, original sales and selling management approaches, and the distribution and location of products.
-Both global and domestic corporations' manufacturing, distributing, buying, and selling significantly shape the standard of living and global economy.
+Global and domestic corporations' manufacturing, distributing, buying, and selling significantly shape the standard of living and global economy.

 What are the features of Miami's program?